-If you hire or sell equipment, or are in the material handling or freight business, and have a number outlets across a large region, mapping data is one of the best ways to manage and grow your business.
+If you are in the equipment rental or sales, or are in the material handling or freight business, and have a number outlets across a large region, mapping data is one of the best ways to manage and grow your business.

 1) You can find information super fast!